dmasad/Smew/Readme.md

 * While we're at it, we should track the overall model state.
 This would also let us instantiate a model from a given model state.

+* Add the option to have narration associated with relationship changes

 * Add tags to events

 * Make (some?) events actor-choosable; allow Actor subclasses to implement their own decision rules.